Proven DUI Defense Tucson, Arizona

-My AZ Lawyers is dedicated to winning.
+The DUI defense Tucson at My AZ Lawyers dedicate ourselves to winning.
 You can trust our firm and team of experts to examine every detail of your case in order to achieve the best possible outcome.
 For example, our team will take a look at the accuracy of all breathalyzer, blood, and field sobriety tests that were administered.
 We will look at the circumstances under which you were arrested.
 Our attorneys will examine the equipment, the person/s that administer the tests or any other outside influences that could result in inaccurate results.

 After analyzing the details of your case, we will finalize and execute a defense that will promote the best outcome for your case.
-A defense strategy will be developed by our expert attorneys specific to your case.
+Our expert attorneys will develop a defense strategy specific to your case.
 My AZ Lawyers will ensure that you get legal protection and personalized representation.

-if you need legal assistance with a DUI charge, extreme DUI, first, second or multiple offense DUI, felony DUI or underage DUI, call My AZ lawyers for assistance and help to avoid severe penalties.
+We have helped clients in Tucson beat DUI charges and assisted in defending various DUI charges.
+If you need legal assistance with a DUI charge, extreme DUI, first, second, or multiple offense DUI, felony DUI or underage DUI, call My AZ lawyers for assistance and help to avoid severe penalties.

-In order to be charged with a DUI, typically in Arizona, there are various levels.
+Typically, there are various levels for a DUI charge in Arizona.
 Under the age of 21 your BAC cannot be higher than 0.00.
 It is zero tolerance.
-Over the age of 21, 0.08 is the minimum in order to be charged with a DUI.
+Over the age of 21, 0.08 is the minimum in order for a DUI charge.
 Similar to that, if you refuse to take a breathalyzer or a blood test, refusal is, on a first offense, an immediate one-year license suspension.
 On a second refusal, it is an immediate two-year license suspension and it is the same on your third refusal if you would do so.